 Cost (Total) is the most commonly used metric for your cloud spend analysis.
-It is reported on a cashflow-based accounting method, and for AWS is the unblended cost.
+It is reported on a cash flow-based accounting method, and for AWS, it is the unblended cost.
 If you're looking to allocate spending to resources, tags, or accounts the unblended rate used by this metric will give you the best results including adjustments for where AWS RIs were applied.

 Cost (List) allows you to budget and forecast your cloud spend with a more consistent cost metric.
 It peels back the benefit of reservations and custom pricing, making the budget and forecast work easier.
 Cost (List) supports AWS and GCP.
 Learn more about how Cloudability generates Cost (List) values here.